Plantation Shutters: Versatile Window Treatment

 What about if it’s a beautiful sunny day and you really want to just enjoy the view?
 Throw those babies open and let the sun shine in!
 This is my favorite way to keep my shutters all spring, summer and fall.
 I usually just close mine at night during the winter to help further insulate the windows.

 They never go out of style or fade like draperies…and they coordinate with any future decorating changes made in a room because they are normally painted to match the woodwork.
 They are about double the cost of wood blinds, but drastically less than custom draperies.
-And draperies, although beautiful, do not normally increase the value of a home and are not included in the appraisal of a home.
-Almost always draperies left behind by a previous home owner do not coordinate with the new home owner’s furnishings or taste.
+Draperies rarely increase the value of a home and are not included in the appraisal of a home because draperies left behind by a previous home owner do not usually coordinate with the new home owner’s furnishings or taste.

 When it comes to shopping for plantation shutters, do not compromise and buy the least expensive available…you could end up with sap bleed or louvers that won’t stay closed.
 The features you should look for are: quality wood (Basswood or Poplar, never pine), mortised hinges, tension adjustment screws to prevent loose louvers, side rails that are at least 1 1/4 inches in thickness to prevent warping, and shutters that are custom measured, custom built and custom painted to match your trim color, not purchased from some factory and “cut down” to fit your windows.